-If you want to get more personal injury clients for your practice, you need a predictable engine for generating more cases on a monthly basis.
+If you want to get more clients for your practice, you need a predictable engine for generating more cases on a monthly basis.
 The days of buying your way to the top of the Yellow Pages are long gone.

-Prospective clients look for attorneys on Google.
+Potential clients look for attorneys on Google.
 And real visibility on Google means being on the first page of search results, or you’re going to miss out on 90% of the action (i.e., clicks to your website).

 First, let’s take a look at the three different kinds of visibility on Google: